Hazards and Solutions

 Other Ergonomic Hazards

-Employee exposure to ergonomic stressors in healthcare workplaces occurs not only during patient handling tasks but while performing other tasks as well in the kitchen, laundry, engineering, and
+Employee exposure to ergonomic stressors can occur anytime a task requires employees to lift, lower, push, or pull.
+In healthcare, employee exposure to ergonomic stressors in healthcare workplaces occurs not only during patient handling tasks but while performing other tasks as well in the kitchen, laundry, engineering, and

 housekeeping areas of facilities.